-How to clean the condenser
+How to clean the condenser.

-- 1. Unplug the chamber from the power source. - 2.
-Remove the condenser cover (lower panel) from the front of the chamber. - 3.
-Clean the condenser fins with a vacuum cleaner.
+- 1. Disconnect the chamber from the power source. - 2.
+Remove the lower front panel. - 3.
+Clean the condenser and desuperheater fins with a vacuum cleaner.

 NOTE: You may need to clean the condenser more frequently if the chamber is in a dusty environment.
 You may be able to clean the condenser less frequently if the chamber is in a very clean environment.